 He’s been hosting a weekly meeting at 3 p.m. on Fridays where he introduces a new single malt scotch for everyone to taste and learn about before diving into an open discussion.

-That little cocktail party is getting tricky as the headcount crests 100, but Nye (pictured right) still dedicates the first few minutes of each Scotch Friday to discussing a new bottle.
+That little cocktail party is getting tricky as the headcount crests 100, but Nye (pictured above) still dedicates the first few minutes of each Scotch Friday to discussing a new bottle.
 He just has to bring three of them so there’s enough to go around.

 He also protects the discussion from distractions by enforcing a no-laptops policy to focus on what’s going on in the company and the industry. athenahealth even provides an anonymizing email address for feedback and questions employees aren’t comfortable raising in front of 100 peers.